alexirpan/alexirpan.github.io/_posts/2021-01-05-flash-games.markdown

 ![Elements of Arkandia](/public/flash-games/arkandia.png)
 {: .centered }

-This game really shouldn't work.
-The mechanics are really poorly explained.
+This game should not work.
+The mechanics are poorly explained.
 Stats have incorrect descriptions.
-Art assets get reused across equipment - you'll have multiple shields that look exactly the same, with wildly different stats.
+Art assets get reused across equipment - you'll have multiple shields that look exactly the same, with wildly different stats, which is a problem when deciding what to sell.
 There are massive difficulty spikes.
 And most importantly, who uses Impact font this much?
-I'm not even kidding, the font usage in this game is really bad and it makes a ton of things harder to read than they should.
+I'm not even kidding, the font usage in this game is awful and it makes a ton of things harder to read than they should.

 Despite all of those issues, I like this game.
 It's a mashup of mechanics from two games: Puzzle Quest, and Recettear: An Item Shop's Tale.
-And, well, it's not as good as either individual game, but it's still fun, albeit with a really grindy endgame.
+And, well, it's not as good as either individual game, but there's a kernel of fun that carries all the weird presentation.

 You start the game with a large debt, that accumulates interest every day.
-To pay off the debt, you need to go on dungeon adventures, find loot, then sell that loot in your shop.
+To pay off the debt, you need to go on dungeon adventures to find loot.
 Battles are done through a Bejeweled board.
-You try to match 3 gems of the same color together.
-Forming a group of 4 or 5 gives an extra turn.
-Gems either grant mana, give gold, give treasure, or give rage.
-Mana can be used to cast spells that affect the board.
-For example, there's a spell that changes all gold gems to treasure gems, making it easier to line up groups of 4 to get more extra turns.
+Matching gems of the same color gives mana, gold, treasure, or rage, and forming a group of 4 or 5 gives an extra turn.
+Mana can be used to cast spells that affect the board or do damage.
+For example, there's a spell that changes all gold gems to treasure gems, making it easier to form groups of 4 to get more extra turns.
 Rage can be spent to attack with your weapon, which is usually your main damage source.

-The shop stocking is Recetter without the haggling.
-You stock loot in your store, pick crests that increase the odds of selling certain items, then open your store and see what sales you can make.
+Once you find loot, you need to stock it in your shop.
+It's Recettear, but without the haggling - you have no control over what price items sell for, but you can pick crests that increase the odds of selling certain items, and depending on market conditions some items will be more popular than other ones.

 Everything in Elements of Arkandia revolves around money.
 You need to balance paying off your debt, upgrading your store, and buying battle upgrades that enable clearing harder dungeons.
 Then battles themselves are about figuring out what types of mana are easy or hard to achieve, and using that to decide what kind of spells you're going to aim for.